 Do You Have To Pay Tips?

-Tips are not included for table service meals, unless you are booking Cinderella’s Royal Table or Hoop De Doo Revue where they are included in the booking price.
+Tips are not included for table service restaurants, unless you are booking Cinderella’s Royal Table or Hoop De Doo Revue where they are included in the booking price.
 You should bear this in mind when selecting the Regular Dining plan that you will need to factor in the cost of tips for each of your table service meals.
 Tips are not required for any quick service locations.

 Where Can You Use The Refillable Mug?

 The refillable mug can be used at any of the Disney resorts such as Caribbean Beach Resort, or Port Orleans French Quarter.
 There are no refill stations located in the parks, and the resort mugs don’t work in the water parks who sell their own refillable mugs for guests.

 Is There A Difference Between Child And Adult Plans